Module II

 Module II is the first body region specific focus of the Dance Medicine Education Initiative foundational course.
 This course builds upon the introductory information presented in Module I and applies it to an in-depth evaluation and treatment of foot, ankle, and knee injuries in dancers.

-Starting in 2023, this course will be split into 2 sections.
-It is strongly suggested that course participants attend the sections in order.
+This course is split into 2 sections.
+It is strongly suggested, but not mandatory, that course participants attend the sections in order.

 Online portion:

-Each participant will receive 2 recordings to watch prior to meeting in person.
-These recordings will be available starting March 22nd, 2025 until the start of the course on April 6th, 2025.
+Each participant will receive 4 recordings to watch prior to meeting in person for Section I. These recordings will be available starting October 17th, 2025 until the start of the course on November 1st, 2025.
 Topics will include:

 Course Objectives